Petar2207/mixed-type-survey-clustering/README.md

 - **`gamma` (K-Prototypes)** — controls how much categorical dissimilarity counts against numeric distance.
 The default is derived from the data, but there is a dedicated cell that sweeps candidate values and reports the resulting Cramér's V per variable, which is a more useful check than cost alone.
 - **`entropy_floor`** — raise it to be stricter about accepting LCA solutions; lower it to prefer LCA more often.
 - **`k_range`** — widen it if the elbow or the BIC minimum lands at the edge of the current range, which usually means the true optimum is outside it.

-## Data

-No survey data is included in this repository.
-The `.gitignore` excludes spreadsheet and CSV files so respondent-level data is not committed by accident.
-Point the loading cell at a local copy of the export to run the pipeline.